 Gastroparesis Treatment at Johns Hopkins

-The goal in treating gastroparesis is to reverse or correct the underlying cause of the problem.
-If that is not possible, doctors will aim to promote gastric emptying and relieve symptoms.
+The goal in treating gastroparesis is to identify any reversible problems, to correct the underlying disease if possible and to help control symptoms.
 Treatment options range from dietary changes to medication or surgery.
 Learn more about gastroparesis treatment at Johns Hopkins.